Grant Resource Guide

 Grants to Individuals Database includes profiles of 10,000 grantmakers with details on funders that provide scholarships, fellowships, grants, and a wide range of financial support to individuals such as students, artists, and researchers.
 Access is available at Maring-Hunt Library only, using the link on MPL’s Databases page.
-Currently, you may use your own laptop or mobile device outside Maring-Hunt Library if you connect to our Wi-Fi network, or you may visit Maring-Hunt library in-person during business hours for a computer session up to 60 minutes.

 The foundations in these directories typically fund only nonprofits with 501(c)(3) status as defined by the Internal Revenue Code.
 These are organizations whose purposes are charitable, educational, scientific, religious, literary, or cultural.
 A small number of foundations will also make grants to individuals, usually to help pay for educational expenses, or support artistic or research projects.

 These databases are generally not where you will find funds to help with personal needs such as food, medical bills, housing, or debt relief.
 Instead, please call 211, or contact your elected officials such as your township trustee, to find government agencies and human/social service organizations near you, some of which may be able to provide temporary financial and other forms of assistance.
 Please also refer to the resources linked in the library's guide to Local Resources and Assistance.

 Additionally, these databases are generally not where you will find funds to help with a for-profit business.
 Please contact the Indiana Small Business Development Center for information about starting a business.